The Bankrate promise

 - Grant programs.
 Holtz said that as more municipalities realize that ADUs can help address housing shortages, they may start rolling out construction incentives.

 - Personal loans or credit cards.
 These can be more expensive ways to finance a large project, but if you’re disciplined about making payments, they can still be a good option.

-Accessory dwelling units have grown in popularity over the last decade, and especially in the last year.
-They can be a great way for homeowners to increase the functionality of their property, and can be a big boost to value when it comes time to sell.
+Accessory dwelling units can be a great way for homeowners to increase the functionality of their property, and can be a big boost to the asking price when it comes time to sell.

-If you’re considering creating an ADU in your home, or are looking to purchase a multi-unit dwelling, it’s crucial to make sure the project was permitted correctly, or it can become an expensive headache down the road.
+But creating an ADU in your home is a complex task, both legally and literally.
+It’s crucial to make sure the project was permitted correctly, or it can become an expensive headache down the road.